Opportunity International: Annual report

+According to the annual report 2021, the total revenue in 2021 stood at $54.2 million and the total expenses amounted to $46.9 million, with 88% of its budget going towards programs and the remaining 12% going towards fundraising, general and administrative expenses.

 Operational model

 Trust groups

 Like many microfinance organizations, Opportunity often lends to clients through group lending.
 At Opportunity, these lending groups are called Trust Groups and consist of 10 to 30 entrepreneurs who pledge to guarantee each other's loans.
 The groups meet regularly to share personal and business advice, receive financial training and vote on loan-related topics.

 Trust Groups are designed to build a safety net by guaranteeing each other's loans - if one member defaults on a weekly payment, everyone else must cover the costs.
 The idea is that the group guarantee replaces the need for collateral, so that credit becomes available to those previously excluded from formal financial services.

 Each week, as Trust Groups gather to repay their loans, Opportunity provides educational sessions to develop business skills and enhance personal growth.

 The efficacy of group lending has been debated since it was first introduced by the Grameen Bank in the 1970s.
 As MFIs have become more advanced and increased their scale, it has become less costly for them to monitor borrowers, allowing them to be less reliant on group lending and peer enforcement.
 According to JPAL, there is little evidence on the relative impacts of individual lending versus group lending on household consumption, income and enterprise creation.